creedon/django-remember-me/README.txt

 Django remember_me
 ===================

-This is a Django login form that adds a Remember Me checkbox.
-Use this application in place of `django.contrib.auth.views.login`.
+A Django application that provides a login form with a Remember Me checkbox.
+Use this in place of `django.contrib.auth.views.login`.
 It requires a functional installation of Django v1.0 or newer, but has no other dependencies.

 For installation instructions, how to use this application, and on what it